Cabba4/cabba.github.io/_posts/2024-12-28-security-protocols.md

 Nevertheless this course took a lot of effort and fighting with ChatGPT only for me to learn nothing :)

-Course rating - 1/5 Would not recommened even to a Comp Sc major tbh.
+Course rating - 1/5 Would not recommended even to a Comp Sc major tbh.

 Github repo with course works - [https://github.com/Cabba4/dsa-2024](https://github.com/Cabba4/dsa-2024) good luck trying to run it if you dare to.